 Negotiating with terrorists isn’t necessary.

 The shock and awe tactics employed by terrorists are intended to scare the public into believing that its powers are larger than they are and that its aims are an urgent matter.
 However (and with the utmost respect for the suffering of terror victims and their families), statistics reveal that losses of human life due to terror attacks are low in number.
-Since 1975, just over 3,000 Americans have been killed in the US by foreign-born terror – that’s a 1 in 45,808 chance of dying from terrorism.
-For comparison, the odds of dying from heart disease or cancer are much higher: 1 in 7.
-In general, terrorist have no armies, minimal funding, and terrorist activities are generally unable to make destabilizing impact on target countries.
+The 9/11 terror attacks killed 2,977 Americans.
+Since those attacks, 549 Americans have been killed in other terror attacks.
+In 2019, the most recent year that data is available, 51 people died in terrorist attacks in the US.
+That same year, around 20,000 people died from terror attacks globally – that’s an estimated 1 in 2000 deaths that year.
+For comparison, the odds of dying from heart disease or cancer are much higher: 1 in 6.
+And from COVID-19?
+1 in 10.
+In general, terrorists have no armies and minimal funding; terrorist activities are generally unable to make a destabilizing impact on target countries.
 Victim countries maintain their militaries, territory, and political systems.
 Negotiation is not merited when the state holds all the cards.

 Terrorists do not represent the people they claim to represent.